-Food system transformation depends on large-scale shifts in the demand for and the subsequent purchasing of Good Food By practicing Good Food purchasing methods, institutions can support food systems that are healthy, ecologically sound, economically viable, socially responsible, and humane.
+Food system transformation depends on large-scale shifts in the demand for any the subsequent purchasing of Good Food By practicing Good Food purchasing methods, institutions can support food systems that are healthy, ecologically sound, economically viable, socially responsible, and humane.
 Universities and schools, hospitals, local governments, restaurants, and other institutions with food service venues are beginning to explore the opportunities afforded by thoughtful and value-based purchasing.
-By exercising their buying power, the purchasing practices of food service institutions can make a nujor difference in heightferman the demand for and availability or Good Food.
+By exercising their buying power, the purchasing practices of food service institutions can make a major difference in heightfemore the demand for and availability or Good Food.